worldbank/rissk/README.md

 - **Other CAPI tools**.
 Expand to allow inputs from other CAPI tools.

 - **Server/API**.
 Tool to receive quality indication/output (what Gabriele mentioned on last call with WB).
+Platform to get back reduced feedback to learn.

 [@Gabriele]: <> (Details please, what was this idea again?)

 - **Dissemination**.
 Work can be done to raise awareness of the package among potential users and to stimulate the use, such as blog posts, presentations, courses, conference papers or supporting deployment among first users.

+time series analysis
+time accounting
+instead of single variate outlier detection, multi variate identify different clusters, fabricating interviewers may be different to interviewers who are struggling, need more detailed labels.

 > [!IMPORTANT]
 > Crucial information necessary for users to succeed.